imanantharaman/OpenLANE-Workshop/README.md

   - Power planning is the process of creating the power mesh which is used to connect power pins to all components in the circuit.

-  - Placement is the process which will place the cells on the floorplan rows.
+  - Placement is the process which will place the cells on the rows.

   - Clock Tree Synthesis is the process of creating a clock distribution network to deliver the clock to all sequential elements.